vkeshav300/cpm/README.md

 ```
 cpm config set update_scanning off
 ```
+which disables auto-update scanning.
 At the moment, CPM does not auto-update, and will only alert you when a newer version is availible.

 ### Issues
 All bug reports, feature requests and other issues are monitored at the [GitHub issue tracker](https://github.com/vkeshav300/cpm/issues).